strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 }
 ```

-Test Repository injected as test method parameter with help of `RepositoryManagementTestExecutionListener`.
-The important feature here is synchronization between concurrent test executions, so even if there will be other repositories with the same name within other tests then it will be synchronized by Repository ID and will not affect on each other.
+The test repository is injected as a test method parameter with the help of `RepositoryManagementTestExecutionListener`.
+The important feature here is the synchronization between the concurrent test executions, so even if there will be other repositories with the same name within other tests, then it will be synchronized by the repository ID and they will not affect each other.

-The other feature is that Test Repository will be removed and cleaned up after test execution, just like it was created before test execution from scratch.
+The other feature is that th test repository will be removed and cleaned up after test execution, just like it was created before the test execution from scratch.

-Below is the main configuration parameters that avaliable:
+Below, you can find the main configuration parameters that are avaliable:

-- with `storage` and `repository` you can specifiy Storage and Repository ID to use
+- with `storage` and `repository` you can specifiy the storage and repository ID to use
-- with `layout` you can set the Layout to use (ex. `MavenArtifactCoordinates.LAYOUT_NAME`, `NpmArtifactCoordinates.LAYOUT_NAME`, `NugetArtifactCoordinates.LAYOUT_NAME` etc.)
+- with `layout` you can set the layout format to use (ex. `MavenArtifactCoordinates.LAYOUT_NAME`, `NpmArtifactCoordinates.LAYOUT_NAME`, `NugetArtifactCoordinates.LAYOUT_NAME` etc.)
-- with `setup` parameter you can customize the Test Repository initialization with `RepositorySetup` strategy, for example there is `MavenIndexedRepositorySetup` for Indexed Maven Repositories.
+- with `setup` parameter you can customize the test repository initialization with `RepositorySetup` strategy, (for example, there is `MavenIndexedRepositorySetup` for indexed maven repositories).
-- for debug purpose there is a `cleanup` flag (`true` by default), you can disable Test Reoisutory clean up with set it to `false`
+- for debugging purposes, there is a `cleanup` flag (`true` by default), with which you can disable the test repository clean up by setting it to `false`

-By default `TestRepository` provides [Hosted](https://strongbox.github.io/knowledge-base/repositories.html#hosted) repository, other Repository Types also avaliable.
+By default, `TestRepository` provides [Hosted](https://strongbox.github.io/knowledge-base/repositories.html#hosted) repository, other repository types are also avaliable (check below).

 ### Proxy Repositories

-[Proxy](https://strongbox.github.io/knowledge-base/repositories.html#proxy) reposiotry support provided with `@TestRepository.Remote` annotation.
+[Proxy](https://strongbox.github.io/knowledge-base/repositories.html#proxy) repository support provided with `@TestRepository.Remote` annotation.
 Example:

 ```